Sunday, April 28, 5 p.m.

-* Purgation: releasing, letting go of the details of your life.
-This is an act of shedding thoughts and emotions.
-It quiets and empties the mind as you walk into the labyrinth.
+- Release Let go of the details in your life.
+Shedding thoughts and emotions quiets and empties the mind as you walk into the labyrinth.

-* Union: Each time you walk out of the labyrinth, you become more empowered to find and do the work you feel your soul reaching to do.
+- Recharge Each time you walk out of the labyrinth, become more empowered to find and do the work you feel your soul reaching to do.